rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 }
 ~~~

-The `rsqrt` is of great importance for computer graphics applications and should therefore be considered for inclusion.
+The `rsqrt` operation is of great importance for computer graphics applications and should therefore also be considered for inclusion in this trait.

 ### FusedMultiplyAdd (FMA, FMAC &c.) ###